 How to add Google Tag Manager to your typeforms

-Open your Typeform Workspace, and find the typeform you want to track.
-Click to edit it.
+2. Open your Typeform Workspace, and find the typeform you want to track.
+Open the typeform.

-If you want to remove tracking, you can click the Remove button on the Integrate panel:
+6. If you want to remove tracking, you can click the Remove button on the integration:

 Warning!
 Please note that it is currently not possible to use Google Tag Manager if you have a Payment field in your typeform.